 As one of the United World Colleges, UWC Atlantic College is committed to the ideal of making education a force for peace and a sustainable future.
 The college is a happy, friendly community of young people and adults, who show a great deal of care for, and respect of, each other.

-We have approximately 160 16-19 years olds studying for the International Baccalaureate Diploma and about a further twenty 15-16 year olds doing a one-year Pre-Diploma (IGCSE) programme.
-Students in both programmes participate in a range of co-curricular activities that reflect our mission.
+We have approximately 160 16-19 years olds studying for the International Baccalaureate Diploma.
+Students participate in a range of co-curricular activities that reflect our mission.

 From Monday to Friday during the ‘school day’, students are supervised mainly by teachers, with the teacher to student ratios being about 1:8 for IB students.
 During evenings and weekends, students are supervised by pastoral staff.
 There are typically 12 members of staff on duty most evenings of the week (including weekends).
 During the daytime on the weekends there are six members of staff on duty.
 During the night, pastoral care is provided by two members of Night Staff.